Categories

 Reading Time: 4 minutes

-I love to take summer vacations with my husband and our dogs, Rio and Peach.
-It’s a thrill to pack the car and drive to an idyllic campground here in Colorado or head west to explore the off-leash dog beaches of Southern California or north to Wisconsin to splash around in refreshing lakes – checking out dog parks and pet-friendly hotels along the way.
+I love to take summer vacations with my pets.
+It’s a thrill to pack the car and drive to an idyllic campground in Colorado or head west to explore the off-leash dog beaches of Southern California or north to Wisconsin to splash around in refreshing lakes – checking out dog parks and pet-friendly accommodations along the way.

-I’ve found a little preparation goes a long way toward making our road trips as fun and stress-free as possible.
-In fact, planning is the key to summer travel with pets, according to Natalie Marks, DVM, CVJ, medical director of Fear Free certified Blum Animal Hospital in Chicago.
+I’ve found a little preparation goes a long way toward making road trips as fun and stress-free as possible.
+In fact, planning is the key to summer travel with pets, according to veterinarian Dr. Natalie Marks.

 “Many of us like to have the entire family be part of vacation plans,” she says.
 “We just need to take some special precautions to make sure we’re planning appropriately for the needs of our furry family members on the trip.”